Zinforo, 600 mg 10 pcs

 Metabolism and nutrition: hyperglycemia, hypokalemia, hyperkalemia.

-General disorders and reactions at the site of administration: fever, reactions at the site of infusion (erythema, phlebitis, pain).
+General disorders and reactions at the injection site: fever, reactions at the infusion site (erythema, phlebitis, pain).

 Blood and lymphatic system: anemia, thrombocytopenia, eosinophilia, neutropenia.